CO-ERRA (DGG Act) — Legislative Timeline

 2026 cycle

 Collect valid signatures statewide.
-Requirement for initiatives is at least 5% of votes cast for Secretary of State in the last general election.
-(The exact number is set by the SOS each cycle.)
+Requirement for constitutional amendments is at least 5% of votes cast for Secretary of State in the last general election, plus at least 2% of that statewide total in each of the 35 state senate districts.
 Circulators must witness each signature on their section.

 Submit petitions to SOS for verification